lewissmallwood/packt-claimer/README.md

 --------------------------------------------

 We have a secure automation service up and runnning which can renew your books daily.
-You will recieve daily emails informing you that your book has been claimed with the titles listed.
+You will recieve daily emails informing you that your book has been claimed with the title listed.
 Alternatively, for £2 a month, we have the capacity to send the title of today's Packt Publishing Free Learning book to your phone via SMS.

 Below is an image of this service in action: